Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Drift

-From the theoretical perspective, a generalization bound for domain adaptation problem towards the expected error on target samples~\cite{ben2010} is given as follows: \begin{small}

-\end{small}where ${\epsilon^t}(h)$ and ${\epsilon^s}(h)$ are expected errors on target and source domain, respectively; $\mathcal{H}$ is hypothesis space, $\lambda^*:={\epsilon^s}(h^*)+{\epsilon^t}(h^*)$ is the optimal joint risk among source and target samples, and $\Omega$ is a constant related to the numbers of samples, dimensions, confidence level, and VC-dimension of $\mathcal{H}$.
+From a theoretical perspective, a generalization bound for domain adaptation problem towards the expected error on target samples~\cite{ben2010} is given as follows: where ${\epsilon^t}(h)$ and ${\epsilon^s}(h)$ are expected errors on target and source domain, respectively; $\mathcal{H}$ is hypothesis space, $\lambda^*:={\epsilon^s}(h^*)+{\epsilon^t}(h^*)$ is the optimal joint risk among source and target samples, and $\Omega$ is a constant related to the numbers of samples, dimensions, confidence level, and VC-dimension of $\mathcal{H}$.
 With the assumption that source and target label distribution are close enough, methods with only feature alignment could achieve small target error $\epsilon^t(h)$ by reducing domain distance term $\frac{1}{2}d_{\mathcal{H}\Delta\mathcal{H}}(\euscr{D}^s,\euscr{D}^t)$.
-However, as pointed out by Zhao~\textit{et al.}~\cite{invariant}, when the above assumption does not hold, the huge label distribution gap between two domains leads the joint error term $\lambda^*$ increase oppositely during the optimization towards domain distance term, and might counteract with the reduction in domain distance term, which even increases the value of the upper bound.
+However, as pointed out by Zhao~\textit{et al.}~\cite{invariant}, when the above assumption does not hold, the huge label distribution gap between two domains leads the joint error term $\lambda^*$ increase oppositely during the optimization towards the domain distance term, and might counteract with the reduction in domain distance term, which increases the upper bound.